DejanDonchevski/BrainsterProjects/README.md

-# Welcome to my repo where all of my projects will be stored.
+# Welcome to my repo where all of my projects are stored.

-## All of the projects are constructed on an 1920x1080p display.
+## Тhese are all my projects from the Brainster Academy.
+## One is made with vanilla PHP and the other is made with Laravel.